webconsulting/aisuite/README.md

 - https://sd.treafik.me for use Stable diffusion web UI
 - https://flowise.traefik.me for use flowise
 - Use "http from docker network" (see above) for url in flowise

+## Change models of localai
+In docker-compose you can update localai section, on row command
+`command: mixtral-instruct mistral-openorca bert-cpp all-minilm-l6-v2`
+Available models and models for cuda 11 : https://localai.io/basics/getting_started/#running-models
+You need one ai model for conversationnal api and one for embedding api Exemples include in this projet use only mistral-openorca and bert-cpp-minilm-v6 By update the command a restart will download new models automatically.